Swimming with dolphins. Seeing shipwrecks up close. The ocean becomes your oyster when you become a scuba diver.

 Cost varies between certification agencies and independent shop operators, but this is a good range of scuba diving certification costs.

-What are the Prerequisites to be able to Become Scuba Diving Certified?
+What are the prerequisites to becoming a Scuba Diving Certified?

 Here are the prerequisites needed to become scuba diving certified: